Linguistic determinism: Hopi

-Whorf's conclusion was largely based upon a close examination and extensive study of the Hopi Indian language spoken among natives of southwestern North America.
+Whorf's conclusion was largely based upon a close examination and extensive study of the Native American Hopi language spoken among natives of southwestern North America.
 During earlier years, Whorf published a number of essays in which he analyzed various linguistic aspects of Hopi.
 For example, a work called "An American Indian model of the universe" (1936) explores the implications of the Hopi verb system concerning the conception of space and time.

 In the course of his research, Whorf noticed that Hopi and some other languages (Hebrew, Aztec, and Maya) were built upon a different structure than that of English and many other languages which he called SAE (Standard Average European) languages.
 He discovered several significant features distinguishing Hopi from SAE languages which he used to continue formulating his concept of linguistic determinism.

 For example, Hopi is a "timeless" language, whose verbal system lacks tenses.
 The assessment of time is different from the SAE linear temporal view of past, present, and future because it indicates the event's time duration.
 Whorf observed that sense of time varies with each observer:

 Hopi time is non-dimensional and cannot be counted or measured in typical SAE language measurement, i.e. the Hopi will not say "I stayed six days," but "I left on the sixth day."
 In the Hopi perception of time, it is crucial to determine whether an event can be warranted to have occurred, to be occurring, or to be expected to occur.
 Hopi grammatical categories signify a view of the world as an ongoing process, where time is not divided into fixed segments so that certain things recur, e.g. minutes, evenings, or days.
 The linguistic structure of SAE languages, on the other hand, gives its speakers a more fixed, objectified and measurable understanding of time and space, where they distinguish between countable and uncountable objects and view time as a linear sequence of past, present, and future.